HHH-603/V1_Portfolio/README.md

 # V1_Portfolio

 ## Description
 This is the first version of my post-graduation portfolio.
-My motivation for this was to design something that showcased my ability to write clean code, use React.js thoughtfully, and style everything with vanilla CSS.
+My motivation for this was to design something that showcased my ability to write clean code, use React thoughtfully, and style everything with vanilla CSS.
 Please feel free to view my deployed portfolio [here](https://v1-portfolio-hank-holmes.herokuapp.com/).

 ![About Page](./src/images/screenshot-about-page.PNG)